srijs/rust-aws-lambda/README.md

 ```

 ### Deploy
+Note: These instructions will produce a MUSL binary of your rust code.
+If you are looking for non-MUSL binaries, you might try [docker-lambda](https://github.com/lambci/docker-lambda).

 To deploy on AWS lambda, you will need a zip file of your binary, built against amazonlinux with MUSL.
 A docker file is provided as an example, which will work for single project binaries that need OpenSSL.
 It is based off of [rust-musl-builder](https://github.com/emk/rust-musl-builder).